 Our 2-meter FM repeater is located in Canton, Stark County, Ohio (near US RT 62 and Cleveland Ave N, grid square EN90ht).
 It’s receive frequency is 146.790- MhzÂ with a PL of 141.3hz.
 It is streamed and archived (for 180 days) via the internet on Broadcastify.

 The Canton Amateur Radio Club repeater committee, control operators, club officers and trustees hope you enjoy using the machine.
 Our coordinated repeater offers good Stark County area coverage.
 146.790- acts as a back up to the 147.120+ ARES repeater during times of emergency operations.

-- It is helpful if the PTT button is pressed and held for 1 to 2 seconds before talking – this lets the repeater decide if the signal is analog or digital and take the appropriate action, otherwise the beginning of a conservation could be clipped.
+- It is helpful if the PTT button is pressed and held for 1 to 2 seconds before talking – this lets the repeater decide if the signal is analog or digital and take the appropriate action, as well as key up any connected remote systems, otherwise the beginning of a conservation could be clipped.

 - Both Analog FM and Digital users will be co-sharing the repeater, only one conversation can exist on the repeater at a time.